bbyboycode/business/mvp.md

 ![image](https://github.com/guostan123/business/blob/main/injuries_death_per_year_line.png)

-It's immportant to note that the data from 2021 only includes the months from Januuary to the end of September since 2021 has not conlcluded yet.
-So I'm expecting every year to have an increase in traffic accidents when compared to the previous year.
+It's important to note that the data from 2021 only includes the months from Januuary to the end of September since 2021 has not conlcluded yet.
+So I'm expecting to see 2021 end with an even higher number of traffic accidents than 2020.

 Then I wanted to see which boroughs made up the majority of traffic accidents.